NSA Instructor Randol Webb with a new student pilot

 Freehold Airport is located 0.7 miles west of Freehold, New York 12431 on County Road 67 -- about 30 miles south of Albany, 15 miles northwest of Catskill and 15 miles north of Hunter Mountain

 Our airport has a 2275-foot long blacktop runway, with a 600-foot over-run at both ends.
-Soaring is interesting, since we can soar over the northern Catskill Mountains.
-Windham High Peak (5 miles south of us) with its 3550-foot elevation generates enough lift to keep us aloft even on days when other area gliding sites are on the ground.
+With the northern Catskill Mountains and Windham High Peak 5 miles southwest and 3550 feet in elevation, we frequently enjoy thermals and wave, keeping us aloft even on days when other area gliding sites are on the ground.

 Nutmeg Soaring Association

 Freehold, NY 12431